-After those drab winter months, what a joy to finally see the first flowers appear!
-They’re bringing bursts of color to flower beds, hedges and taller trees.
-Focus on the first flowers to appear in spring, signaling that finally, the weather has taken a turn for the better.
+After drab winter months, what a joy to see first flowers appear!
+Fresh bursts of color appear in flower beds, hedges and on taller trees.

 Forsythia is a truly beautiful hedge shrub that copes with pruning very well.
 It is special in that it blooms even before it has leaves.
 That’s how early this blooming is!
 As early as February, it’s entirely covered in golden yellow star-shaped flowers.
 After that, tender green leaves unfurl.
 With its upright bearing, it naturally fits right in to any mixed hedge.

 Hyacinth is a strong-scented bulb flower.
 At the onset of spring, it hoists upright clusters of bell-shaped flowers up.
 Orange, yellow, red, pink, violet, blue, white… you’ll find them in every imaginable color.

 From March to April, it’s covered in pink, white or purple flowers that float in the air like a cloud of butterflies.
 The rounded leaves take on a bright green hue in spring, then turn to fiery orange in fall.

 Narcissus is a family of perennial bulb flowers.
 Either yellow or white, the flowers are universally recognizable thanks to their trumpet-like shape, emerging from a six-petal corolla.
 The daffodil, actually, is but one of the many narcissus species: Narcissus jonquillea.

 Garland spirea ‘Arguta’

 About 6 feet tall (2m), it’s ideal for hedges, to line the back of a shrub bed, and to grow in large containers.
 Not only is meadowsweet fragrant, it’s also a highly melliferous shrub.

 Often classified as a small tree or a shrub, Maule’s quince will excel both as a standalone and as a hedge shrub.
 This thorny tree with interweaving stems is perfect for defensive hedges.
 Height depends on the variety: from 2½ to 10 feet tall (0.80 to 3m).
 The blooming is what they’re often remembered for.

 From March to May, the leafage takes a low-key profile, letting thousands of yellow-hearted flowers surge up from below.
 As regards colors, the easiest one to come by are the purple varieties.
 However, you might be lucky and encounter white, pink and blue ones!